Lab 11 – SHELL SHOCKED: THE EFFECTS OF ACIDIFICATION ON MARINE LIFE

 Quick Check Questions

 The pH of the ocean is slightly basic, with an average pH of about 8.1.
 Even a small decrease in ocean pH, a phenomenon known as ocean acidification, can have significant impacts on marine life and ecosystems.
-Lowering the pH reduces the availability of calcium carbonate, a key building block for shells and skeletons, potentially leading to shell dissolution and other physiological problems in certain species.
+Lowering the pH reduces the availability of calcium carbonate, a key building block for shells and skeletons, potentially leading to shell dissolution and other physiological problems in shell-building species.

 When these species struggle to survive, it disrupts the entire marine food web, affecting fish and other species that depend on them for food.
 Millions of people depend on fish and shellfish for protein and income.
 Acidification threatens some species at the base of the food chain (e.g., plankton) and economically important species like oysters, clams, and crabs, jeopardizing food security and livelihoods.